tediko/testimonials-grid-section/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-This time I used Mobile First approach additionally using Saas.
+This time I used Mobile First approach additionally using Sass.

 [LIVE PREVIEW](https://testimonialsgridsection-tediko.netlify.app/)